ReidConor/dissertation/README.md

-# The relationship between corporate governance and company performance: new factors, new models, new approaches to causality
+# Corporate Governance and Company Performance
 Placeholder for dissertation related work